nih-fmrif/HCP_CCA_Analysis-1/README.md

 # DOCUMENTATION

-## ATTEMPT 1 to replicate Smith et al.:
+## Analysis 1 - Attempt to replicate Smith et al. (with 460 subjects)

 **only 460 subjects were used (Smith et al. used 461) because subject 142626 was a duplicate - in a follow up analysis we will try to exactly replicate with all 461 subjects and the restricted/behavioral data released in the HCP 500 dataset**